SudodevsHQ/betsushi/readme.md

 ---
 ## Introduction

-This is the backend for [Indi>Pe](https://github.com/SudodevsHQ/indipe-client), an application that can provide Indian UPI (Unified Payments Interface) to the people of foreign nationality.
+This is the backend for [Indi>Pe](https://github.com/SudodevsHQ/indipe-client) a submission for FTX Hackathon'21, an application that can provide Indian UPI (Unified Payments Interface) to the people of foreign nationality.

+Team members:

+Aayush Dongre (dankre#7878)
+Anurag Patil (source#5843)
+Ayush Singh (epinephrine69#4257)
+Kunal Sharma (kunal#4839)
 ### Technologies used:

 - [PostgreSQL ](https://www.postgresql.org/) for the database